apache/trafficserver/doc/sdk/header-based-plugin-examples/blacklist-plugin.en.rst

 might be sent to the handler by hooks or by other functions.
-In the Blacklist plugin, ``TS_EVENT_OS_DNS`` is sent because of the global hook established in ``TSPluginInit``, ``TS_EVENT_HTTP_SEND_RESPONSE_HDR`` is sent because the plugin contains a transaction hook (see `Setting Up a Transaction Hook <setting-a-transaction-hook.html>`__).
+In the Blacklist plugin, ``TS_EVENT_OS_DNS`` is sent because of the global hook established in ``TSPluginInit``, ``TS_EVENT_HTTP_SEND_RESPONSE_HDR`` is sent because the plugin contains a transaction hook (see :doc:`blacklist-plugin/setting-up-a-transaction-hook.en`).
 It is good practice to have a default case in your switch statements.

 .. toctree::
    :maxdepth: 2